 (4) The process and procedure of the Master Thesis Defense Examination will comply with TGGS rules and announcements.

-Item33

-Master Thesis Format
+Item33 Master Thesis Format

-1. The master thesis must be written in English.
+- 1. The master thesis must be written in English. - 2.
+The manuscript format will be according to the TGGS Announcement.